FuzzyBunnys/FusorResearchReading/index.md

 - [The Cuckoo's Egg](https://amzn.to/3y34Xwm)- Cliff Stoll - Just a first rate story, and a wonderful tale about persistence and pursuing weird things.
 Loved it.
 - [How We Invented the Airplane: An Illustrated History](https://www.amazon.ca/How-We-Invented-Airplane-Illustrated/dp/0486256626)-Orville Wright- Worth it for the pictures alone.
 But a first person account of how they created the miracle of powered flight.
 - [The Collins Class Submarine Story](https://www.amazon.ca/Collins-Class-Submarine-Story-Steel/dp/0521868947) - Peter Yule and Derek Woolner - Australia built some enormous diesel submarines in the 90s having never done so before.
 How did these Swedish Fish adapt to their new southern home and what problems came about while building these monstrously complicated machines?
 Great read!
 - [Every Engineer Should Know This](https://www.amazon.ca/Every-Engineer-Should-Know-This/dp/1522023917) - Dr. R. Andrew Motes - Fun quick read with some lovely anecdotes about teaching rocket design.
+- [Vacuum electronics at the dawn of the twenty-first century](https://ieeexplore.ieee.org/document/757251) - V.L.
+Granatstein; R.K.
+Parker; C.M.
+Armstrong - Overview of vacuum electronics and their development